Razeacc/CopyPasteFiles/CHARACTERS/1_NulOntology/FamiliarFamiliar.md

 While Familiar Familiar's story tackles its journey and process in birthing itself as the newest Phantycian, it will also reveal why Phantycians actively restrict themselves to their layers of reality.

 # APPEARANCE
 They take on many different forms of a wild variety of animal hybrids.
 But the main consistent motif between all them, is that they wear a "Falconry Hood".
-This hood is their equivalent to all Phantycians wearing/having masks as faces (with the exception of Memetta who has a metaphorical social mask, and merely a physical eye mask).
+This hood is their equivalent to all Phantycians wearing/having masks as faces (with the exception of Memetta, who has a metaphorical social mask and a physical eye-wrap banages).
+It also uses Fracturing caradel constructs to make up any of its limbs (and other additional body parts), with the exception of its main body, being wrapped up in Phantcyian Bandages.

+## Reptile-Fish Form
+Axolotl, Shark, Iguana, and Snake.
+Exceptional regeneration, Agile movement, Stalk/Ambush style behavior.

+## Avian-Bug Form
+Falcon, Dragonfly,

+## Feline-Equestrian Form

+## Canine Form

 # ABILITIES